LukeCarrier/resume/README.md

 #### Senior Moodle Developer (January 2015 - July 2017)

-I joined AVADO as their first full-time Moodle developer.
+I joined Avado as their first full-time Moodle developer.

 * __Built extensions to facilitate e-commerce, single sign on and synchronisation of user data between platforms and SalesLogix.
 Later migrated those extensions to integrate with Salesforce.__
-* Scoped and delivered a SAML 2.0 identity broker based on SimpleSAMLphp that facilitated single sign on between customer identity providers and multiple AVADO-operated service providers.
+* Scoped and delivered a SAML 2.0 identity broker based on SimpleSAMLphp that facilitated single sign on between customer identity providers and multiple Avado-operated service providers.
 * Began using Vagrant and SaltStack to improve predictability of developer workstation environments and reduce configuration drift.
 * Developed bespoke course user interface framework ("Fluid"), enabling rapid development of new course content and interchangeable, flexible section layouts.
 * Constantly provided instruction, guidance and code review to other developers on approaching development projects.